-34-Week Community Service Worker Training Program in BC
+34-Week Community Service Worker Diploma Program in BC

 Community Service Workers are the main point of contact for individuals who are in need of continuous help and assistance.
 They work closely with various social groups, and their main goal is to provide the utmost support and care to the person or a group of people with physical and/or mental disabilities or restrictions.